evader1337/opentracing-blog/article/post.md

 We can see from the trace that exception was added to the trace as a log.
 We will cover adding logs in the next section.

 ## Adding custom data to spans
 If we look back to our project structure, we added some simulated lag to our application in the `beta` microservice.
 Basically, we added a random delay from 1 to 1000 milliseconds to the request.
 We will add this parameter to the trace to see, how much did we have to wait for the request.
 We start by moving the wait time to a new variable.
-Then we inject the `Tracer` instance.
+Then we inject the `Tracer` instance (we also addded @RequestScoped for CDI injection).
 After that, we can access the current span with `tracer.activeSpan` and add our delay to it.
 We can do it in three ways: with adding a tag, adding a log entry or adding a baggage item.
 We will demonstrate all three:
 -	`setTag();`
 -	`log();`
 -	`setBaggageItem();`

-Full code:
+Full code (`src\main\java\com\kumuluz\ee\samples\opentracing\tutorial\beta\Resource.java`):
 ```java
 @Path("beta")
 @Consumes(MediaType.APPLICATION_JSON)